SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Metadata

-The wavelength offset (from line center) for each observed line position is well determined by our calibration of the conversion factor between digital units and wavelength dispersion.
-The (remaining) cavity errors are stored as distortions to the wavelength coordinate by a mechanism that extends the WCS formalism, see Appendix \ref{sec:wavel-dist}.
+Small adjustments of the wavelength scale are made based on a calibration of disk center data versus an atlas spectrum (see Sect.~\ref{sec:fitprefilter}).
+The cavity errors (see Sect.~\ref{sec:cavity-errors}) are stored as distortions to the wavelength coordinate by use of notation that extends the WCS formalism, see Appendix \ref{sec:wavel-dist}.